LDSSA/railway-model-deploy/README.md

 ### 8.3 Remove deployment

 To stop billing and resource usage, you'll need to stop the application from running.
-To do so, find your app in the dashboard and select the 3 dots in the most recent deployment.
+To do so, find your app and database in the dashboard and select the 3 dots in the most recent deployment.
 Select "Remove".

 ![remove deployment](media/remove_deployment.png)
 ![remove deployment 2](media/remove_deployment_2.png)